Luna-A-Cohen-Franco/BLE-IPS/README.md

 Flash micropython firmware into your esp32s(preferably using the Thonny IDE) and install the aioble module for them with mpremote and mip: "mpremote connect <your port> mip install aioble"

-Run httpgethandler.py seperatley before running server.py and open index.html in a web browser.
+Run httpgethandler.py separately before running server.py and open index.html in a web browser.

 Inside system.py configure the IP adress with the computer's, use that same IP adress in tracker.py.